Alex-Wengg/bs2.0/README.md

-Race your friends against each others in a coding competition
+Race your friends against each other in a coding competition

 System Design Diagram:
 ![image](https://user-images.githubusercontent.com/36247722/230731441-77a5107b-3a3b-44ab-b653-29e500af3fd9.png)